 Classroom Programs

-From Starting A Colony to Five Ways to Freedom, and custom lessons, our classroom programs are designed to excite and engage students of all ages.
-Starting A Colony is generously underwritten by Discover® and available free of charge.
+From Voyage Across the Sea to Five Ways to Freedom, and custom lessons, our classroom programs are designed to excite and engage students of all ages.
+Voyage Across the Sea is generously underwritten by Discover® and available free of charge.
 We have also partnered with the Delaware Department of Education to offer curriculum units for 4th, 5th and 12th grades.

-Starting a Colony is a hands-on lesson that asks students to apply important economic concepts to the colonial Delaware experience.
-Students will explore gains from trade, choice, scarcity, and specialization in this historical context.
-They must choose people with the necessary skills.
-They will bring the supplies and trade goods that allow them to establish a new colony in the Delaware Valley.
+Voyage Across the Sea is a newly re-named hands-on classroom program that asks students to apply important economic concepts to the colonial Delaware experience.
+With an updated foundation and more new pieces, the lesson asks students to explore gains from trade, choice, scarcity, and specialization in this historical context.
+Their goal is to plan a voyage across the Atlantic Ocean and choose both people with the necessary skills as well as the supplies and trade goods that allow them to succesfully survive and establish a new home in the Delaware Valley.

 Program Details

-• This lesson is part of Delaware’s Recommended Curriculum (DRC).
-As part of the Thinking Economically Unit for 5th-Grade Social Studies, Starting A Colony is a “learning with objects” simulation that addresses Economics Standard 4 – International Trade.
+- This lesson is part of Delaware’s Recommended Curriculum (DRC).
+As part of the Thinking Economically Unit for 5th-Grade Social Studies, Voyage Across the Sea is a “learning with objects” simulation that addresses Economics Standard 4 – International Trade.

 Five Ways To Freedom

-Five Ways to Freedom: Navigating Delaware's Underground Railroad Network is a new experiential program that emphasizes critical thinking and analysis while teaching students about the important roles that modes of transportation and the Delaware abolitionist network played in the Underground Railroad.
+Five Ways to Freedom: Navigating Delaware's Underground Railroad Network emphasizes critical thinking and analysis while teaching students about the important roles that modes of transportation and the Delaware abolitionist network played in the Underground Railroad.

 Request A Visit

-• Your school: our education team will facilitate this lesson in your classroom with a traveling display and printed materials.
+- Your school: our education team will facilitate this lesson in your classroom.
 Request a date.

-• Field Trip to Fort Christina Park: Your class or group can meet our team at Fort Christina Park, next door to our maritime campus in the spring, summer, and fall.
+- Field Trip to Fort Christina Park: You may book a field trip that includes a visit to Fort Christina Park, next door to our maritime campus in the spring, summer, and fall.
 This park is a confirmed National Underground Railroad Network to Freedom site, operated by the Kalmar Nyckel Foundation in partnership with Delaware Historical & Cultural Affairs.

-• To schedule a Five Ways to Freedom program: please contact Kyle Parks, Assistant Director of Public Programs and Engagement, by email or call the Kalmar Nyckel Foundation at 302.429.7447 on weekdays.
+- To schedule a Five Ways to Freedom program: please contact Kat Peterson, Assistant Director of Education, by email or call the Kalmar Nyckel Foundation at 302.429.7447 on weekdays.

 Custom Classroom Programs